Jenny Tai

 3D printed pelvis models and silicone skin pads used for bone marrow biopsy simulation

 The UCSF Division of Hematology and Oncology offers the Hematology-Oncology Fellowship Training Program annually.
 The fellowship, devoted to training physician leaders in academic hematology and oncology, welcomes seven new fellows each year.
-Mari Collings, Education Manager within the UCSF Hematology/Oncology Education office, reached out to the Makers Lab early in May to organize a bone marrow biopsy simulation session for graduating fellows.
+Mari Collings, education manager within the UCSF Hematology/Oncology Education office, reached out to the Makers Lab early in May to organize a bone marrow biopsy simulation session for graduating fellows.

 The bone marrow biopsy procedure involves the use of a manual drill to pierce through skin, tissue and muscle into the bone of the iliac crest of the pelvis.
 The drill punctures through a portion of the bone, and once it is far enough down a syringe is used to extract the patient’s bone marrow for sampling.
 There is little room for error when drilling into this area because the needle can puncture muscle, creating bruising and hematomas that can cause extreme discomfort and pain for the patient.
 Only local anesthetic is applied during the procedure and not much can be done to ease the pain of a hematoma once it occurs.
 To increase the likelihood of success for the procedure and to reduce patient discomfort and pain, rigorous training is therefore crucial.